-- 84. In the prior years' peer review reports, it was determined that Aruba's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-Aruba's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 85.
-Aruba has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 25 jurisdictions.2 - 86.
-During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported.
+- 92. Aruba has the necessary domestic legal basis to exchange information spontaneously.
+Aruba notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 93.
+Aruba has international agreements permitting spontaneous exchange of information, including: (i) being a jurisdiction participating in the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention") and (ii) bilateral agreements in force with 25 jurisdictions.2 - 94.
+In the prior years' peer review reports, it was determined that Aruba's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+Aruba's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 95.
+During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported. - 96.
 Aruba has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 Aruba has met all of the ToR for the exchange of information process and no recommendations are made.

-C. Statistics (ToR IV)
+Statistics (ToR IV.D)

-87. As no rulings were issued, no statistics can be reported.
+97. As no rulings were issued, no statistics can be reported.

-D. Matters related to intellectual property regimes (ToR I.4.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)